 Nest provides a Korean language program for overseas adoptees visiting/residing in Korea.
 Often times overseas adoptees become frustrated because they were born as a Korean but speak a foreign language, creating difficulties when communicating in Korea.
 Also studying Korean helps provide adoptees with a better understanding of Korean culture.
 And for overseas adoptees who have different cultures and languages, studying Korean is also the process of finding their roots.
 Just as language itself is said to be a culture, it provides an opportunity for overseas adoptees to learn Korean culture and understand their roots well.
-Nest offers 1:1 Korean classes for many overseas adoptees who want to learn Korean but cannot attend regular educational institutions due to time-economical reasons or want to study additionally in addition to regular education.
-This class consists of 1:1 individual classes, and if a student (adult overseas adopter) applies for a class, we will connect with a volunteer who has registered as a Korean language volunteer teacher to help you take the class.
+Nest offers 1:1 Korean classes for overseas adoptees who want to learn Korean but cannot attend regular educational institutions due to time-economical reasons or want to study additionally in addition to regular education.
+This class consists of 1:1 individual classes, and if a student (adult overseas adoptee) applies for a class, we will connect them with a volunteer who has registered as a Korean language volunteer teacher to help you take the class.
 As more adoptees visit Korea every year and stay in Korea, the demand for Korean language education is also increasing.
 This class is an opportunity for adoptees to understand Korean culture and Koreans as well as learning Korean.
-In the process of finding a biological family, meeting a biological family, or coming to know Korea, the problem is the communication.
-Through the Nest’s language program, overseas adoptees can learn it that they have never learned before.
+In the process of finding and meeting your biological family, or trying to learn more about Korea, the biggest obstacle is the communication.
+Through Nest’s language program, overseas adoptees can learn Korean in a way they have never learned it before.

 Nitang Philippines, ‘A Glass of Milk Sharing Project.’